 Key messages

-- The Perioperative service capability framework aims to ensure safe, high quality perioperative care occurs in the right place and at the right time.
+- The perioperative service capability framework aims to ensure safe, high quality perioperative care occurs in the right place and at the right time.

 It applies to planned perioperative services delivered across Victorian health services.